Sanskrit inscriptions in Maritime Southeast Asia: Tugu Inscription

 The Tugu inscription is one several inscriptions associated to Tarumanagara, discovered in Batutumbuh hamlet, Tugu village, Koja, North Jakarta, in Indonesia.
 The inscription contains information about hydraulic projects; the irrigation and water drainage project of the Chandrabhaga river by the order of a certain Rajadirajaguru, and also the water project of the Gomati river by the order of King Purnawarman in the 22nd year of his reign.
 The digging project to straighten and widen the river was conducted in order to avoid flooding in the wet season, and as an irrigation project during the dry season.

 The Tugu inscription was written in Pallava script arranged in the form of Sanskrit Sloka with Anustubh metrum, consisting of five lines that run around the surface of the stone.
 Just like other inscriptions from the Tarumanagara kingdom, the Tugu inscriptions do not mention the date of the edict.
 The date of the inscriptions was estimated and analyzed according to paleographic study which concluded that the inscriptions originated from the mid 5th century.
 The script of the Tugu inscription and the Cidanghyang inscription bear striking similarity, such as the script "citralaikha" written as "citralekha", leading to the assumption that the writer of these inscriptions was the same person.

 The Tugu inscription is the longest Tarumanagara inscription pronounced by edict of Sri Maharaja Purnawarman.
 The inscription was made during the 22nd year of his reign, to commemorate the completion of the canals of the Gomati and Candrabhaga rivers.
 On the inscription there is an image of a staff crowned with Trisula straight to mark the separation between the beginning and the end of each sentence.

 Kedah Inscription

 An inscription in Sanskrit dated 1086 has been found in Kedah.
-This was left by Kulothunga Chola I (of the Chola empire, Tamil country).
+This was left by Kulothunga Chola I (of the Chola empire.
 This too shows the commercial contacts the Chola Empire had with Malaysia.